Money

 The filing timeline

-- Deadline = July 31 of the following year (if self-filing).
-Extended to end of February two years later if using a Steuerberater.
+- Deadline = July 31 of the following year if you self-file.
+Extended to end of February two years later if you use a Steuerberater.

 - Refund arrives 6 to 12 weeks after Finanzamt processes your filing